cabloy/zova/zova-docs/guide/techniques/icon/icon-engine.md

 {moduleName}:{groupName}:{iconName}
 ```

-For example, Cabloy-Front provides an icon module `home-icon`, which has a group `default` and an icon `add` in the group.
+For example, Zova provides an icon module `home-icon`, which has a group `default` and an icon `add` in the group.
 Then, the full name of this icon is: `home-icon:default:add`

 ### Special conventions